Build My Life

-"Build My Life" is a song by American contemporary worship musician Pat Barrett.
-It was released as the third single from his eponymous debut studio album on December 21, 2018.
-The song was originally released by American contemporary worship band Housefires on their album, Housefires III (2016).
-Barrett co-wrote the song with Brett Younker, Karl Martin, Kirby Kaple, and Matt Redman.
-Ed Cash produced the single.
+"Build My Life" is a song by American contemporary worship musician Pat Barrett, taken from his self-titled debut album (2018).
+It was originally released by American contemporary worship band Housefires on their album, Housefires III (2016).
+The song was written by Barrett, Brett Younker, Karl Martin, Kirby Kaple, and Matt Redman, and was produced by Ed Cash.
+"Build My Life" was released as the third single from the album on December 21, 2018.

-"Build My Life" peaked at number four on the US Hot Christian Songs chart.
-"Build My Life" was nominated for the GMA Dove Awards for Worship Song of the Year and Worship Recorded Song of the Year at the 2019 GMA Dove Awards.
+"Build My Life" was met with rave reviews and was picked as one of the best worship songs of 2018.
+The track peaked at number four on the US Hot Christian Songs chart.
+It was nominated for the GMA Dove Awards for Worship Song of the Year and Worship Recorded Song of the Year at the 2019 GMA Dove Awards.

-Background
+Background and release

-Pat Barrett released an extended play containing different versions of "Build My Life" on December 21, 2018.
-The song was released to Christian radio stations in the United States on January 4, 2019, becoming the second single from his debut album, Pat Barrett (2018), following the release of "The Way (New Horizon)" and "Sails".
+On March 19, 2018, Pat Barrett was the first artist signed to Bowyer & Bow, a new imprint by Chris Tomlin with Capitol Christian Music Group.
+Barrett released his self-titled debut extended play on December 21, which contained multiple versions of "Build My Life".
+The track was promoted to US Christian radio on January 4, 2019, as the second single from his self-titled debut album, following "The Way (New Horizon)" and "Sails".